oconnor663/applied_crypto_2021_fall/sha256/readme.md

 together, exactly one block.
 Clear so far?

 Now put your attacker hat back on.
-You're going to pretend that those padding bytes were actually the start of your chosen suffix.
+You're going to pretend that those padding bytes are actually the start of your chosen suffix.
 Then you're going to any number of additional suffix bytes of your choosing.
-The resulting "synthetic" input, which you're ultimately going to compute the hash of, will be equivalent to my original, plus my padding, plus your chosen suffix.
-Let's say my original input was fifty-five 0xaa bytes, and your chosen suffix is three 0xff bytes.
-In that case then synthetic message, represented here as a hex-encoded string that I've split over a few lines, would be:
+The resulting "synthetic" input, which you're ultimately going to compute the hash of, will be equivalent to my original, plus my padding, plus the rest of your chosen suffix.
+Let's say my original input was fifty-five `0xaa` bytes, and you chose three `0xff` bytes for your suffix.
+In that case the synthetic message, represented here as a hex-encoded string that I've split over a few lines, would be:

 ```
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa    <-- the first 32-byte half of the first block